chromice/ae/README.md

 $absolute_path = \ae\path('relative/path/to/file.ext');
 ```

-A part of your application may need to resolve path relative to its own directory.
+A part of your application may need to resolve a path relative to its own directory.
 In this case, instead of changing the configuration back and forth (which is very error prone), you should save the path to that directory to a variable:

 ```php
 $dir = \ae\path('some/dir');